 Step 6: Once you have selected an epic or entered a JQL query, click on the Link Project button.

-Now you can view Jira data for the Meisterplan project in the right sidebar:
+Now you can view Jira data for the Meisterplan project in the Information Panel:

 Remove a Link

-If you want to remove the link between a Meisterplan project and the respective Jira data, click More Actions in the right sidebar and select Unlink Project:
+If you want to remove the link between a Meisterplan project and the respective Jira data, click More Actions in the Information Panel and select Unlink Project:

 When you unlink a project, information such as the linked Jira issues or the predicted finish date is no longer available for this project.
-The project-specific settings for how work effort is calculated are deleted (see the Adjusting the Work Effort Calculation article for more details).
+The project-specific settings for how work effort is calculated are deleted.